-Mike Pence – Vice President of the United States
+Mike Pence – Former Vice President of the United States

 Mike Pence was born Michael Richard Pence on June 7, 1959 in Columbus, Indiana, from parents Nancy Jane (nee Cawley) and Edward J. Pence Jr., an Irish Catholic Democrat couple who oversaw a group of gas stations in Columbus.
 Pence attended Columbus North High School and later earned a BA degree in history from Hanover College, graduating in 1981.
 Following his graduation, Pence worked as an admissions counselor at the same college, between 1981 and 1983.
 He continued his studies pursuing a law degree at Robert H. McKinney School of Law, part of Indiana University.
 During his time at Indiana, he was a member of the Phi Gamma Delta fraternity where he eventually became chapter president.